 Chronic pain, on the other hand, is acute pain that has spun out of control.
 It persists beyond any physiologically relevant purpose and becomes a disease state in and of itself.
 We now understand that chronic pain leads to adaptations in the sensory nervous system that distinguishes it from acute pain – a phenomenon that may contribute to its stubborn persistence in the face of the typical pharmacological armory – NSAIDS and opioids.

 Pain is a multifaceted experience comprising sensory, emotional, and cognitive elements

 One limitation to the classical approach to treatment of pain is the myopic focus on the sensory aspects of pain – how much it hurts and how can we make it hurt less.
-However, pain has an equally important affective or emotional element – or how much the pain is bothersome.
-Over long periods of time, this engagement of emotional processes can impact underlying mood states – as illustrated by the fact that depression is one of the most common co-morbidities with chronic pain.
-An emerging question is whether chronic pain can also induce adaptations in emotional and motivational circuits that contribute to the severity and chronicity of this challenging disease.
+However, pain has an equally important affective (emotional) element – or how much the pain is bothersome.
+Over long periods of time, this engagement of affective processes can impact underlying mood states – as illustrated by the fact that depression is one of the most common co-morbidities with chronic pain.
+An emerging question is whether chronic pain can also induce adaptations in affective and motivational circuits that contribute to the severity and chronicity of this challenging disease.